All of your personal questions regarding birth control and sexual health answered here.

 Any risk?

 A recent study found that the “use of tampons or menstrual cups does not increase the risk of early expulsion of an IUD.”
-The packaging information for IUDs can be inconsistent, but women “can use whatever their usual menstrual product is and not increase their risk of expelling the IUD.”
+The packaging information for IUDs can be inconsistent, but people “can use whatever their usual menstrual product is and not increase their risk of expelling the IUD.”
+Just make sure you break the seal before pulling the menstrual cup out.